rodrigo-fonseca-oliveira/ai-architect/docs/router_rules.md

 Intent names and aliases
 - Canonical: qa, pii_detect, risk_score, policy_navigator, pii_remediation, other.
 - Alias: some tests/docs may use the shorthand policy_nav; the router emits policy_navigator in audit.router_intent.
+- When ROUTER_ENABLED=false, builtin heuristics are used and audit.router_backend is "simple".

 Troubleshooting
 - Matching is case-insensitive substring-based; include stems for broader matches (e.g., "anonymiz" catches anonymize/anonymization).